 An autobiography by the highly regarded international scholar and former President of the Asia Society, Dr. Robert Oxnam, this book deals with his journey through diagnosis and treatment of dissociative identity disorder (DID).
 Oxnam eloquently discusses the issues he has faced with regard to stigma as it relates not only to DID but also as it relates to the legacy of secrecy surrounding childhood abuse.
 It is singularly the most well written books on mental illness I’ve ever read as written from a trauma survivor’s perspective.

-The Center Cannot Hold: My Journey Through Madness by Elyn R Saks
+The Center Cannot Hold: My Journey Through Madness by Elyn R. Saks

-The autobiography by Elyn Sachs, an associate dean and professor of Law at the University of Southern California who lives with schizophrenia, this book provides an incredibly written glimpse into the mind of someone suffering from severe psychosis.
+The autobiography by Elyn Saks, an associate dean and professor of Law at the University of Southern California who lives with schizophrenia, this book provides an incredibly written glimpse into the mind of someone suffering from severe psychosis.

 An Unquiet Mind: A Memoir of Moods and Madness by Kay Redfield Jamison

-A Memoir by clinical psychologist and professor of psychiatry at Johns Hopkins University School of Medicine (and a Distinguished Lecturer at Harvard in 2002), Kay Redfield Jamison, is a renowned expert on bipolar disorder and is herself a patient with bipolar disorder.
+A memoir by clinical psychologist and professor of psychiatry at Johns Hopkins University School of Medicine (and a Distinguished Lecturer at Harvard in 2002), Kay Redfield Jamison, is a renowned expert on bipolar disorder and is herself a patient with bipolar disorder.
 Her book details her struggles with mania and depression.
 She has written extensively on the relationship between bipolar disorder and creativity.

 The Bell Jar by Sylvia Plath